darnuria/libfthashtable/README.md

 simple_hashtable
 ================

-A simple implementation of Hashtable in C89 under MIT licence with murmurhash algorithm.
+A simple implementation of Hashtable in C89 under public domaine, with murmurhash algorithm which is under Mit Licence.